 Hepatitis B is a virus that causes liver infection.
 The virus can be passed on through sexual contact, sharing needles or contact with blood.
 Some people with hepatitis B have no symptoms, while others may be very tired, have a mild fever or muscle aches.
 While most people recover, some develop chronic infections.
 It can lead to serious liver disease, liver cancer and death.
 Hepatitis B can be prevented by getting immunized.
 To learn more, see Hepatitis B.

-Syphilis is caused by bacteria.
-If the person is going to have symptoms, the average time between infection and symptoms is 21 days.
+Syphilis is caused by a bacteria.
+Not everyone will have symptoms.
+If they do, the average time between infection and symptoms is 21 days.
 Early symptoms may include painless sores in the genitals, mouth and rectum, or a painless rash on the palms of the hands, soles of the feet or the whole body.
-If syphilis isn’t treated early, it can lead to serious health problems like blindness, or problems with the nervous system or the heart.
+If not treated early, it can lead to serious health problems like blindness, or problems with the nervous system or the heart.
 Syphilis is treated with antibiotics.
 To learn more, see Syphilis.

 Trichomoniasis (also called ‘trich’) is caused by a parasite.
 Not everyone has symptoms.
 The symptoms can include pain when urinating (peeing), discharge from the penis or vagina, itching in the penis or vagina and pain during sex.
 Trichomoniasis is treated with antibiotics.
 To learn more, see Trichomoniasis.

 HIV is caused by a virus.
 HIV can be passed on through sexual contact, sharing needles or contact with body fluids.
 HIV attacks the immune system (the body’s defense system against illness and infection).
 Without a strong immune system, the body can’t fight infection or disease.
 If it’s not treated, someone with HIV can develop AIDS.
 While there’s no cure, treatments can help people live long and healthy lives.